Sumy State University: History

-Creation of a higher educational institution of a polytechnical type in Sumy is connected with the development of the Sumy Machine-Building Plant named after M.V.
+The establishment of the University is connected with the development of the Sumy Machine-Building Plant, named after M.V.
 Frunze.
-At that time, most of the engineering and management positions were occupied by specialists with secondary specialized education.
-That is why, in February 1948, the joint order of the Union ministries of higher education, machine-building and instrument-making provided the conditions for the creation at the factory of a training and consulting center (TCC) of Moscow correspondence institute of small-scale industry (later - All-Union correspondence machine-building institute).
-The next step towards the real establishment of an educational institution was an order within Sumy Machine-Building Plant named after M.V.
-Frunze, July 30, 1948.
+During this period, a significant proportion of engineering and managerial roles were occupied by individuals with secondary specialized education.
+In February 1948, a joint directive from the Union ministries of higher education, machine-building, and instrument-making facilitated the creation of a training and consulting center (TCC) within the factory premises.
+This center was affiliated with the Moscow Correspondence Institute of Small-Scale Industry, later evolving into the All-Union Correspondence Machine-Building Institute.